theamazingnater/Tria64/README.md

 stop - Stops a currently playing sound.

+# Joke Commands
+In other words, commands that I added because I was bored and had no ideas for useful commands.

+roblox - The computer tells you that you are indeed playing Roblox.

+amogus - amogus

 # What do you plan for this?
 Well, quite a bit actually!
 I'm planning to have most, if not all, of the original commands.